We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 Third, the vanity mirror should be wider than the bathroom sink, but if you have a round or oval mirror, then you can decrease this to the same width as the sink, but never less.

-Fourth and finally, the mirror should not touch anything—not the vanity countertop, backsplash, ceiling, adjacent walls, etc.
+Fourth, the mirror should not touch anything—not the vanity countertop, backsplash, ceiling, adjacent walls, etc.

 But, in the end, all of these are only guidelines, and you can make whatever design decisions you feel work for your bathroom.

 If you’re still selecting a bathroom mirror and you’d like to join the smart home revolution, check out my posts about steam-free bathroom mirrors and bathroom mirrors with built-in Bluetooth technology.
 Many of these mirrors allow you to customize light colors, stream music and turn on and off settings with voice commands.